 The menu is accessed by first clicking the button marked <請選擇 Select>.
 This will call up a list of Orders (in Chinese and English).
 Choosing an Order will call up a new button at the right offering a list of Families within the Order.
 Click on the Family you want, click on the button at right marked <查看> ('view'), and a list of species will open in a new page.
 The list shows scientific, Chinese, and English common names.

 But what to make of the Chinese names, which appear in indecipherable Chinese characters?
 This is where Google Translate does its magic.

 Open Google Translate and set it to translate Chinese > Chinese Simplified.
 The secret is that you don't want to translate to another language; you want to keep the output in Chinese.
 The output will be identical to the input.
 Google Translate then allows us to find and actually hear the pronunciation.
 (More recently Google has started showing the pronunciation more generally, often making this step unnecessary).

-Let's take as an example Zosterops palpebrosus, the Oriental White-eye.
+Let's take as an example Zosterops palpebrosus, the East Asian White-eye.
 From the ZGM list we know that this is 灰腹绣眼鸟.
 Just copy the Chinese name into the blank box in Google Translate and click "Translate".
 The result on the right will be the same: 灰腹绣眼鸟.
 That is what you want.

 Underneath the result Google Translate offers two options: Listen and Read Phonetically.